IOC president's Hiroshima visit fuels suspicions about his true intent

 But critics, including hibakusha groups, wonder if it’s merely a publicity stunt by the IOC.

 “For Bach to leave Tokyo, where there is a state of emergency, and come to Hiroshima is not something that will be accepted by a lot of people.
-It’s inevitable that his trip will be criticized as being taken for political reasons,” the Hiroshima Congress against A-and-H Bombs said in a statement.
+It’s inevitable that his trip will be criticized as being taken for political reasons,” the Hiroshima Congress against A- and H-Bombs said in a statement.

 With coronavirus cases rising in Tokyo in recent days, the capital is once again under a state of emergency.
 Spectators will be banned from almost all Olympic venues and quarantine measures for those involved in the games are strict.
 Fears remain that the Olympics could turn into a COVID-19 superspreader event.